 Transparency is necessary to establish standards for documenting and tracking the use of outputs from AI systems or inference algorithms, including generative Artificial Intelligence (AI) and Large Language Models (LLMs), within FHIR resources and operations.

-This FHIR Implementation Guide (IG) aims to define standard methods for representing the use of generative AI and LLMs in FHIR resources and operations.
-The IG will address two main areas:
+This FHIR Implementation Guide (IG) defines standard methods for representing the use of generative AI and LLMs in FHIR resources.

 The purpose of this project is to enable observability for the use of AI algorithms in the production or manipulation of health data, thus enabling transparency for users of the data to determine the relevance, validity, applicability, and suitability of the data.